wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 sequential rounds of selection so that we can manipulate experimental parameters to modify our selection pressure.
 Unfortunately, fundamental dynamics of population change in our antibody library make this difficult.
-In between each selection round, our outputs antibody population is amplified in E coli.
+In between each selection round, our outputs antibody population is amplified in E. coli.
 Within our antibody population there will be variation in replication rates (for example some antibody sequences may be shorter or be more amenable to synthesis by the bacterial replication machinery).
 A small growth advantage, compounded